HOOLIGANISM

 2007 Trinity College Kandy vs Kingswood College Kandy Rugger match at Pallekelle Stadium

 (The referee along with a couple of players from both sides were injured.
-SLRFU, Schools Rugby Association and Referees Union came together in taking action against the incident and Police arrested the offenders including school children.
+SLRFU, Schools Rugby Association and Referees Union came together to take action against the incident and the Police arrested the offenders including school children.
 The Referees Union issued a statement boycotting matches hosted by Trinity College at Pallekelle.
 Kingswood College called off the remainder of their season as many players were unable to take part owing to injuries sustained during the clash)

 2007 Wesley College Colombo vs Thurstan College Colombo Rugger match at CR & FC Grounds